 Food safety is an ongoing task

 If you work in the hospitality industry, keeping customers safe should be a top priority.
-Whether there’s a global health crisis like COVID-19 or it’s a regular day on the job, following food safety regulations need to be a part of everyday life for anyone in the food industry.
+Whether there’s a global health crisis like COVID-19 or it’s a regular day on the job, following food safety regulations needs to be a part of everyday life for anyone in the food industry.

 Everything you do on a regular basis should strive to actively prevent health code violations and uphold food safety standards.
 This means taking all the necessary steps to always ensure you’re running a tight ship!